gmarokov/node-fastify-mongo-api/README.md

 `npm run lint`

 ## Testing
-Using Jest for endpoint integration testing and swapping MongoDB with in memory mongo server.
+Using Jest for endpoint integration testing and swapping MongoDB with in memory Mongo server.
 Code coverage report generated and consumed by [Coveralls](https://coveralls.io/).
 1. Run tests with coverage:
 `npm test`

 ## Documentation
 Using Swagger for the endpoints documentation.
-Swagger UI available at [http://localhost:3000/documentation](http://localhost:3000/documentation).
+Swagger UI available at [http://localhost:3000/docs](http://localhost:3000/docs).
 Additional Postman collection attached to repository.